I don't have my refund

 What should I do?

-You were expecting a tax refund, but it hasn’t arrived.
-There are a number of reasons why a refund could be delayed or not delivered.
+If you were expecting a tax refund and it hasn’t arrived, there are many reasons why it could be delayed or it hasn't been delivered.

 First, check your refund status

 It’s helpful to know the official status of your refund.
 Here’s how to find out:

 - IRS.gov “Where’s My Refund?”